-We require all agencies and labour providers we directly engage to supply workers to be able to satisfy us that the people they supply have written employment contracts, have not had to pay for the opportunity to work, and are legally entitled to work in the UK.
+We require all agencies and labour providers we directly engage to supply workers to be able to satisfy us that the people they supply have written employment contracts, have not had to pay for the opportunity to work in line with the 'employer pays principle', and are legally entitled to work in the UK.
 We continue to reiterate these requirements to agencies and labour providers on our preferred supplier list, and we advise new suppliers of these requirements at the outset.
 Through our online recruitment system launched in 2019 (Eploy), we introduced a new agency portal, which has increased the visibility of agency labour providers.